Brexit Ice Cream

 - blue and red gel food colouring

-Put the jam jars in the freezer a day ahead of time.
+Put the jam jars in the freezer about 4 hours ahead of freezing the ice cream.

 When you serve, use the food colouring to draw a Union Jack on top of each bowl.
 Your guests will be disturbed by your nationalism, but at least the ice cream will be delicious.

-*To make vanilla sugar, put a used vanilla pod or two into a jar or bag of sugar.
+Put a used vanilla pod or two into a sealed jar of sugar.
 After a few days, the sugar will taste more like vanilla.
 I always keep a jar or two of sugar with vanilla pods, and I use vanilla sugar in most of my ice creams.